-COVID-19 is a common virus that causes infections in the nose, upper throat, or sinuses.
-It spreads through person-to-person when an infected person talks, breathes heavily, sneezes, or coughs in close proximity to others.
+COVID-19 is a common virus that causes nose, upper throat, or sinus infections.
+It spreads from person to person when an infected person talks, breathes heavily, sneezes, or coughs near others.

 One strange thing about coronavirus is that it affects different people differently, and infections can range from mild to deadly.

 There is no specific cure or treatment for COVID-19 infection, but vaccines are widely available.
 However, supportive care, including oxygen therapy and mechanical ventilation, may be needed for patients who develop severe pneumonia.